In Putin, intelligence analysts see an isolated leader who underestimated the West but could lash out if cornered

 “Their circles tend to be insular,” a second administration official said of autocratic regimes like Russia’s.

-“We’ve all seen the images Putin and the physical distance between him and those around him,” the official said, remarking on photos of Putin sitting several feet from his advisers at a long table.
+“We’ve all seen the images of Putin and the physical distance between him and those around him,” the official said, remarking on photos of Putin sitting several feet from his advisers at a long table.
 “In some ways that could be a metaphor of what’s taking place.”

 The West’s uncertainty about Putin’s access to credible information is particularly concerning, said U.S. and European officials, who worry how he might interpret comments in the Western media about the European Union sending fighter jets to Ukraine or enforcing a no-fly zone over Ukraine.